mooahmad/prestaconcept.github.io/presta-cms-core/developer-guide/models.md

 Usually this lost administrator easily so we just remove the real links in admin mode.

 ## Declaration of a model block

-If you want to create a model block, you only have to set his parent as "presta_cms.block.model.base"
+Model blocks declaration only differs on the parent attribute.

-It automatically set the admin pool, which is required on a model block.
+Parent should be set to "presta_cms.block.model.base" which set the admin pool.

 {% highlight xml %}
 <container xmlns="http://symfony.com/schema/dic/services"